 - Cons: You can't see everything on the same map or list.
 If you're trying to balance wait time for lunch with wait time for a ride, it will be harder with this app.

-Do you just love those Mouse Ears you just saw?
-Don't waste time trekking around to every store in the park just to find them.
-And don't carry them around with you all day, either.
-Just look them up on the Shop Parks app and you can order them to be delivered to your home.
-Or if you just can't wait, it can also tell you where they can be purchased at the Disneyland Resort.
+Shop Disney Parks: Do you love that Disney souvenir gear you just saw someone wearing?
+Don't waste time trekking around to every store in the park to find it.
+And don't buy it and carry it around with you all day, either.
+Just look things up on the Shop Parks app, and you can order them to be delivered to your home.
+Or if you can't wait and need it right now, the app can also tell you where to find it at the Disneyland Resort.

 In-Park Entertainment Apps for Disneyland